grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Stress test

-A type of test used to identify the limits of what the system under test is capable of handling in terms of load.
+A type of test used to identify the limits of what the system under test can handle in terms of load.

 Read more: [Stress Testing](/test-types/stress-testing)